Last Updated on October 10, 2024 by Maged kamel

 We get a new expression for the stress due to pure bending, which is stress f=(-)Mz*y/Iz, and again, the negative sign indicates compression for the stress above the neutral axis.

-How to express local and global access using SAP 2000? the next slide image shows axis 1-1 representing the global axis X for a horizontal member, while axis 2-2 is the minor axis for a cross-section and represents the Z-axis.
-The major axis 3-3 for the cross section represents the Y-axis.
+How can local and global axes be expressed using SAP 2000?
+The next slide image shows axis 1-1 representing the global axis X for a horizontal member, while axis 2-2 is the minor axis for a cross-section and represents the Z-axis.
+The major axis 3-3 for the cross-section represents the Y-axis.

-In the next slide image, we can see How to express local and global access using SAP 2000 for vertical elements.
+The next slide image shows How to express local and global access using SAP 2000 for vertical elements.

 This is the link for an external resource.
 Bending Equation Derivation